For the Current Sermon Series: 2 Corinthians

 Barnett, Paul W. The Message of 2 Corinthians.
 Downers Grove, IL: IVP, 1988.

-This author contributed an acclaimed contribution to the New International Commentary series.
+This author made an acclaimed contribution to the New International Commentary series.
 This commentary is a briefer treatment written on a more popular level.

 Fee, Gordon D., and Douglas Stuart.
 How to Read the Bible Book by Book: A Guided Tour.
 Grand Rapids, MI: Zondervan, 2009.